Map of Idaho's Parks and Protected Areas

-During major extinction events, like the death of the dinosaurs and the end of the ice-age, animals flock to water.
-They gather in herds, in an attempt to find nutrients and survive the conditions that threaten them.
+During major extinction events, like the death of the dinosaurs and the end of the ice age, animals flock to the water.
+They gather in herds in an attempt to find food and survive the conditions that threaten them.

 Over time, the water and mud become the animals’ graves and dry up.
 The dried mud preserves the animals’ remains, which is later uncovered by paleontologists, like the ones at Hagerman.

 Expedia has different options for your stay near Hagerman.
 For hotels and cottages, click here!